Phidippus californicus: Hunting

 The spider seldom initiates hunting behavior to still prey, and interrupts ongoing hunting behavior when the prey ceases to move.
 When pursuing a prey, it at first moves rapidly, slowing down as it comes near the prey.
 Within 5 cm of the prey, it presses its body close to the ground and draws the legs in toward the body.
 At about 1.5 cm, it becomes still in this crouched position, attaches a safety thread to the ground, and jumps at the prey.
 When attacking large prey, it may take a curved course in order to jump on it from behind.

 Immature males require about half an hour to digest a fruit fly (Drosophila melanogaster), while individuals 1 cm long need less than 9 minutes.
 To consume a house fly (Musca domestica), even large adult females need almost one hour.
 The hungrier a spider, the longer will it take to digest the prey.
 If hungry, they will readily capture more than one prey at a time, if it comes very near.
 Satiated spiders will respond to prey by extending the forelegs towards it.

 Reproduction

 Adult males are found from early April to July, females from early May to July.
-The female lays two to three successive batches of eggs, with each batch containing fewer eggs.
+The female lays two to three successive batches of eggs, with each batch containing fewer eggs than the previous.
 About 40 hatch from the first, 30 from the second, and few, if at all, from the third.
 The spiderlings hatch after about three weeks.
 They remain inside the nest until after a first molt, a little more than two weeks later, at which time they are self-sufficient.